Seattle's Child

 Your guide to a kid-friendly city

-Start celebrating with Diwali crafts: Diwali, the festival of lights, lasts five days, starting with Dhanteras on October 28th and ending with Bhaiya Dooj on November 3rd.
+Diwali, the festival of lights, lasts five days, starting with Dhanteras on October 18th and ending with Bhaiya Dooj on October 22.

 The joyous holiday is celebrated by Hindus, Buddhists, Jains and Sikhs in India, throughout the rest of South Asia and around the world.
 There are many meanings to Diwali – some celebrate to ring in the new year, while others celebrate the triumph of King Rama over Ravana.